 2) The incremental crawl (This follows a Microsoft-defined schedule to pick up any changes in the search configuration.)

-Crawl Control in Office 365
+Crawl Control in SharePoint Online

-Whereas in an on-premises SharePoint environment, you can initiate a full-crawl to capture the change and re-index your environment.
+Whereas in an on-premises SharePoint development environment, you can initiate a full-crawl to capture the change and re-index your environment.
 However, with SharePoint Online, there is no choice to re-index, rather, you’ll need to open a support ticket with Microsoft to re-index your tenant.

-Customizing the search experience can have a direct impact on end user adoption.
+Customizing the search experience can have a direct impact on end-user adoption.
 The search schema controls what you can search for, how you search, and how you present the results on your website or intranet.
 Search “discovers” info by crawling items on your website.
 The discovered content and metadata are referred to as “properties” of the item.

 The search schema features a list of crawled properties that helps the crawler decide what content and metadata to extract.
 By ever-changing the search schema, you’ll be able to customize the search expertise in SharePoint Online.
 Why would you want to change your search schema?
-So that you can provide a search expertise that best matches your exclusive organizational requirements.
+So that you can provide search expertise that best matches your exclusive organizational requirements.

 Helps your end users find the data they’re looking for more easily.
 To give an illustration, you might modify your schema to sort search results based on Managed Metadata columns that are exclusively for your organization, such as prioritizing results based on Product Type or Template.

-Information on-Premise VS Online Search
+Information On-premise VS Online Search